Mal Creevey

-Mal Creevey (27 December 1956 – 10 August 1993) was an Australian professional rugby league footballer who played in the 1970s and 1980s.
+Malcolm Creevey (27 December 1956 – 10 August 1993) was an Australian professional rugby league footballer who played in the 1970s and 1980s.
 Creevey was a foundation player for Illawarra playing in the club's first season.

 Background

 Creevey was born in Sydney, Australia and played his junior rugby league for Greenacre.

 Playing career

 Creevey made his first grade debut for Canterbury against Newtown.
 Creevey played with Canterbury up until the end of the 1980 season and missed out on playing in the club's premiership victory over Eastern Suburbs in the 1980 NSWRL grand final.

 In 1981, Creevey joined Balmain but it was an unsuccessful season for the club as they finished last on the table claiming the wooden spoon.

 In 1982, Creevey joined newly admitted Illawarra and played in the club's first season featuring in 22 games.
 Creevey played a total of 32 games for Illawarra over 2 seasons.